finsyn/forecast/README.md

 Opening prices during the same timespan differed about 4 points on average with a median of 3.

+Altogether this made me move from trying to predict OMX30 to predicting the OMX30 CFD instead.

 ## Requirements
  - python 2.7
  - keras, pandas, matplotlib, scikitlearn, docker etc.
  - *training data that hopefully will be made available soon*

 ## Development
 TBD